How Uttar Pradesh is adding a desi flavour to TV shows

-Curiously enough, more and more number of television shows are using Uttar Pradesh as their backdrop.
+More and more number of TV shows are using Uttar Pradesh as their backdrop.
 We take a look at what works for this heartland

 From the ghats in Varanasi and the narrow alleys of Mathura to the old world charm of Lucknow, Uttar Pradesh has loads to offer.
 In probably what could be termed as capitalising on these assets, television producers and directors are now veering towards this heartland.